 Edamame is so easy to make.
 If you get frozen, like I do, you just follow the directions on the package.
 This usually either involved boiling in some water or cooking in the microwave.
 I usually do the boiling method though.
 Just as easy!
 And then with this recipe, you just take that boiled edamame and toast it up in some olive and sesame oil.
 I like to throw in a jalapeno for some heat.
 It gets all caramelized and yummy.
 I usually leave the seeds in for some extra spice, but if you’re a little reluctant to have your mouth on fire, leave the seeds out.
 It will still be tasty.

-You end up with a perfectly blistered and charred edamame that has a little spicy kick.
+You end up with a perfectly blistered edamame that has a little spicy kick.
 Perfect for snacking.
 Perfect for sharing.
 If you’re feeling generous.
 A spicy, salty treat.

 Spicy Toasted Edamame